When and How to Get a Second Opinion

 - Calling your health insurance company for a list of specialists who are covered by your plan

-Before scheduling an appointment for a second opinion, check with your insurer to see if they cover second opinions, and if so, what restrictions are in place.
+Before scheduling an appointment for a second opinion, check with your insurer to see if they cover second opinions.
+If so, find out what restrictions are in place.
 Some health plans require a second opinion and will pay for it in full.
 Others will pay for it if you seek a second opinion from a specialist within their health care or insurance network.
 If you are in a position where you have to pay out-of-pocket for a second opinion, the cost will vary depending on which specialist you see and whether tests need to be done.

 This depends on your condition.
 In some cases, the doctor will want to conduct an independent exam and may order additional tests.
 Or, the doctor will be able to use the results that have already been collected to evaluate your condition, verify or disagree with the original diagnosis, and suggest a treatment plan for you.